Hippolyte90/PredictAd/README.md

 ***PredictAd*** is a application build for Youtube AD analysis.

-It take in input an Youtube Ad and provide in output the scores and some relevent recommendations to improve the Ad.
+It take in input a Youtube Ad and provide in output the scores and some relevent recommendations to improve the Ad.
 Curious to see the architecture?
 It's here:

 ## How to compute this app?